Rittal holds first partner summit to uncover opportunities for channel market

 In addition to best practice examples from countries such as Spain, Sweden, Greece and the Netherlands, Rittal partners were able to participate in a series of workshops on such topical issues as the Open Compute Project (OCP), Open 19 and edge computing.

-Global director for Data Centre and Open Compute at Rittal, Jason Rylands said in a keynote address on current trends in the data center market that the IT industry was in the midst of an enormous structural change towards cloud computing “as a service”.
+Global director for Data Center and Open Compute at Rittal, Jason Rylands said in a keynote address on current trends in the data center market that the IT industry was in the midst of an enormous structural change towards cloud computing “as a service”.

 Rylands says that IT and manufacturing have become intertwined and can no longer be considered separately as they're driven by such issues as Industry 4.0, the Internet of Things (IoT) and edge computing.